-• Collection Fund Income and Expenditure Account - which records the council tax and business rate transactions in the financial year.
+· Collection Fund Income and Expenditure Account - which records the council tax and business rate (NNDR) transactions in the financial year.

-2. Budget Performance 2014/15 - Council Tax Accounts
+2. Budget Performance 2015/16 - Council Tax Accounts

-Total requirements were £1,581.21 per Band D property.
-This comprised £1,195.83 for Surrey County Council, £211.68 for Surrey Police and £173.70 for Epsom and Ewell Borough Council.
-The demand by the Council was determined after taking account of budgeted income from Business Rates of £1.1 million and Revenue Support Grant of £1.4 million.
-The resultant demand on the Collection Fund amounted to £5.4 million.
+Total requirements were £1,612.69 per Band D property.
+This comprised £1,219.68 for Surrey County Council, £215.89 for Surrey Police and £177.12 for Epsom and Ewell Borough Council.
+The demand by the Council was determined after taking account of budgeted income from NNDR of

+£0.97m and Revenue Support Grant of £1 million.
+The resultant demand on the Collection Fund amounted to £5.6 million.

-The Council achieved a council tax collection rate of 99.1% (98.7% in 2013/14).
+The Council achieved a council tax collection rate of 98.4% (99.1% in 2014/15).
 Outstanding council tax arrears remain subject to recovery action until such times as these sums are fully paid or written off.

 Since April 2013, the basis for the distribution of Business Rates (NNDR) income is shared as follows - 50% paid to central government, 10% is paid to major precepting authorities (but not police authorities) with 40% being retained by billing authorities.
-In turn, the Central Government have determined a tariff payment for billing authorities with a safety net to allow for minimum income from business rates and a 50% levy (to be paid to Central Government) where net income exceeds a base line.
+In turn, the Central Government have determined a tariff payment for billing authorities with a safety net to allow for minimum income from NNDR and a 50% levy (to be paid to Central Government) where net income exceeds a base line.
 Within these arrangements, local authorities must bear a proportion of adjustments to previous years' income where ratepayers have successfully reduced their rate bills (most commonly by challenging their rateable values).
 Most councils have set up a 'provision for appeals' to minimise the impact of these adjustments on their budget in future years.
-For this Council, the budget for 2014/15 for business rates is £1.1m, the outrun is £1.2m and as a result the Council will make a levy payment of £59,000.
+For this Council, the budget for 2015/16 for NNDR is £1.4m, the outturn is £1.3m.